raphaelmansuy/tutorials/23_google_agent_adk.md

     agent.tools.append(query_knowledge_base)
 ```

-This allows agents to leverage existing company documentation and continuously improve as the knowledge base expands[^4_4].
+This allows agents to leverage existing company documentation and continuously improve as the knowledge base expands.

 ## Content Creation Pipeline

-Content creation is another area where ADK's multi-agent architecture shines, enabling automated or semi-automated content production workflows[^4_15][^4_8].
+Content creation is another area where ADK's multi-agent architecture shines, enabling automated or semi-automated content production workflows.

 ### Research to Publication Workflow

-A complete content creation pipeline might look like this[^4_8]:
+A complete content creation pipeline might look like this:

 ```
 Content Brief →